NHibernate Model-First Tutorial

 To define folders for mapping and code generation, perform the following sequence of actions:

-6. In the Xml Mapping section of the model properties, check that the Generate Xml Mapping property is set to True and select the appropriate value for the Xml Mapping Action property.
+In the Xml Mapping section of the template properties, to define the way of mapping file processing during build time select the appropriate value for the Xml Mapping Action property.

-9. (Optional) To specify additional parameters for your application (app.config) or web-application (web.config), for example, to change the Proxy Factory setting, right-click the diagram and select the Model Settings command from the shortcut menu.
+(Optional) To specify additional parameters for your application (app.config) or web-application (web.config), for example, to change the Proxy Factory setting, right-click the diagram, select the Model Settings menu item from the shortcut menu and in the tree area select Configuration.

-On mapping and code generation, the NHibernate and LinFu libraries are added to the configuration of your application, provided that these libraries are available from the Global Assembly Collection.
-If these libraries are stored elsewhere, in the Solution Explorer window, right-click Reference, select the Add reference command from the shortcut menu and follow the on-screen instructions to add the library to the configuration of your application.
+Note: On mapping and code generation, the NHibernate library is added to the configuration of your application, provided that this library is available from the Global Assembly Collection.
+If this library is stored elsewhere, in the Solution Explorer window, right-click Reference, select the Add reference command from the shortcut menu and follow the on-screen instructions to add the library to the configuration of your application.

 Entities and mapping files are successfully generated and stored in the specified folders: